What drives someone to fund a 10,000-year clock buried inside a Texas mountain?

 "Day 2 is stasis.
 Followed by irrelevance.
 Followed by excruciating, painful decline.
 Followed by death.
 And that is why it is always Day 1."

 Day 2 means loss of control.
 Becoming dependent on processes rather than driving them.
-For someone like Bezos, that's existential terror.
+For Bezos, that's existential terror.

-He worked out of an Amazon building named "Day 1."
+He worked out of a building named "Day 1."
 The principles that flow from it:

 Customer obsession over competitor focus.
 "If you're competitor-focused, you have to wait until there is a competitor doing something.
 Being customer-focused allows you to be more pioneering."